 You are here

-Prior to joining the Pace faculty, Professor Parkin was a Robert M. Cover Clinical Teaching Fellow at Yale Law School, where he co-taught the Legal Services for Immigrant Communities Clinic, a community lawyering clinic that provides civil legal services to New Haven’s immigrant communities.
+Prior to joining the Pace faculty, Professor Parkin was a Robert M. Cover Fellow and Clinical Lecturer in Law at Yale Law School, where he co-taught the Legal Services for Immigrant Communities Clinic, a community lawyering clinic that provides a wide range of civil legal services to New Haven’s immigrant communities.
 Professor Parkin is a former senior staff attorney in the New York Legal Assistance Group’s Special Litigation Unit, where he primarily litigated class actions challenging systemic violations of low-income New Yorkers’ rights to various government benefits and services, with a focus on enforcing the rights of immigrants and low-wage workers.
 Following law school, he clerked for Judge Robert P. Patterson, Jr. of the United States District Court for the Southern District of New York, and Judge Julio M. Fuentes of the United States Court of Appeals for the Third Circuit.

-Professor Parkin’s teaching and scholarship focus on poverty law, immigration law, administrative law, public law remedies, and law and social change.
+Professor Parkin’s teaching and scholarship focus on poverty law, administrative law, immigration law, public law remedies, and law and social change.

 |Articles||Adaptable Due Process, 160 University of Pennsylvania Law Review 1309 (2012) (winner of the American Constitution Society’s 2012 Richard D. Cudahy Writing Competition on Regulatory and Administrative Law)|

 |Note, Constructing Meaningful Access to Work: Lessons from the Port of Oakland Project Labor Agreement, 35 Columbia Human Rights Law Review 375 (2004)|